thi-ng/umbrella/packages/mime/tpl.readme.md

 ${pkg.description}

-All MIME type mappings based on [mime-db](https://github.com/jshttp/mime-db) (2021-03-26).
+All MIME type mappings based on [mime-db](https://github.com/jshttp/mime-db) (2022-04-07).
 For filesize reasons only [a small selected number](https://github.com/thi-ng/umbrella/blob/develop/packages/mime/tools/convert.ts#L7) of vendor MIME types (aka `*/vnd.*`) are included.
 Most of the omitted ones are fairly obscure anyway, so likely not problematic...

+Additionally, this package defines several MIME types not included in the original DB, as well as some preference overrides.

 ${status}